jeanguyomarch/afaire.nvim/README.md

 Afaire is a Neovim plugin that I intended for my personal management of to-do lists.
 The name comes from the french "à faire", which means: "to do".

+---

+The `README.md` is just a short introduction of the plugin.
+Please read [doc/afaire.txt](doc/afaire.txt) (or run `:help afaire` in Neovim after installing the plugin) to consult a more detailed documentation.

+---

 ## Getting started

 ### Requirements